 As I indicated in my post about Gabriel, I celibate.
 This is something I have chosen.
 It can be quite hard for some people to comprehend.
 But this is a way of life that has brought me much peace and happiness.
-When I discuss celibacy in this post, I do not just mean I do not just mean I chose not to have sex, but that I do not seek a romantic relationship or a ‘life partner’.

 I have written in one of my early posts about the effects of the way the consultant who treated me as a teenager had on me (basically he would look at my breasts and genitals at every hospital appointment, usually in front of a group of medical students and say something along the lines of ‘coming along nicely!).
 It made me very protective of my breasts and genitals.
 I was not prepared to have anyone judge these parts of my body or to be judged as ‘less female’.
 I was not willing to expose these intimate parts of myself to scrutiny in the way I had to as a teenager.
 I could name what I went through as a form of abuse.
 I could say my celibacy is a direct reaction of this.
 It may be a strong one but there you go.

-I felt broken as a sexual being.
-Celibacy helped me put myself back together again.
 I am also a product of a Roman Catholic education.
 As a teenager, I found the idea of being a nun very attractive.
 I wanted to get away from the pressures of the world and live a simple, celibate, life amongst women.
 I am also afraid that the negative attitude towards sex outside of a heterosexual marriage also affected me.
 Sorry to have to admit this but it is the truth!

 When I was at sixth-form college in my late teens, I did have a crush on a young man in my year.
 I do not know why I did not ask him out.
 I did not have the confidence to do so.
 I have had a few regrets about this but nothing serious.
 There was another young man who wanted to be in a relationship with me, but I declined.
 I hope I was gently with him but I was not attracted to him.